Knowledge-Base-Project/gitOne/README.md

 $ git commit -m "Configure React app for deployment to GitHub Pages"
 $ git push origin master
 ```
+> [!NOTE]
-For more information see https://github.com/gitname/react-gh-pages?tab=readme-ov-file#9-optional-store-the-react-apps-source-code-on-github
+> For more information see https://github.com/gitname/react-gh-pages?tab=readme-ov-file#9-optional-store-the-react-apps-source-code-on-github

+# Pull repository
+For more information see https://github.com/git-guides/git-pull